bloominstituteoftechnology/DS-Unit-3-Sprint-2-SQL-and-Databases/sc/challenge.md

 - In the Northwind database, what is the type of relationship between the `Employee` and `Territory` tables?

+  The relationship between Employee and Territory is One to many because one employee can work in multiple territories but no two employees share the same territory.

 - What is a situation where a document store (like MongoDB) is appropriate, and what is a situation where it is not appropriate?

+  MongoDB would be useful in a situation where the structure of a relational database is not necessary and you just need to be able to access a given set of information with a key value.
+However if the key value is lost then you wont be able to find the data in the database.

+  An example of a time to use it would be when storing random unstructured and noncritical information about employees.

+  A relation database would be more applicable for things such as bank records where information must be structured and able to be recalled quickly and accurately.

 - What is "NewSQL", and what is it trying to achieve?

+  NewSQL attempts to bridge the gap between SQL and NoSQL.
+It plans to give the structure of a relational database with the scalability and flexibility of noSQL databases while remaining standardized and ACID compliant.

 ### Part 5 - Turn it in!
 Add all the files you wrote (`demo_data.py`, `northwind.py`), as well as this